Crested caracara: Behavior

+There are several recorded instances of black vultures approaching and preening crested caracaras.
+In all cases, the unusual behaviour begins with the caracara bowing its head down, in an apparent invitation to preen.

 Status

 Throughout most of its range, its occurrence is common to very common.
 It is likely to benefit from the widespread deforestation in tropical South America, so is considered to be of least concern by BirdLife International.

 Predation

 In Florida, crested caracaras may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.